-Because of this, your dog can experience a medical problem leading to aggression, without the condition directly causing the aggressive displays.
-Any medical condition that causes pain or discomfort, especially chronically, can also cause a dog to display aggression.
+Because of this, your pet can experience a medical problem leading to aggression, without the condition directly causing the aggressive displays.
+Any medical condition that causes pain or discomfort, especially chronically, can also cause a pet to display aggression.

 2. Resource Guarding

 Sometimes, the aggression is over something that your dogs perceive to be a valued resource.
 This resource can be various things – a person, a comfy place to sleep, food, or even a doorway.

 Dogs that are aggressive over resources are said to be “resource guarding”.
 The aggression is coming from a place of fear of having their favorite thing taken from them – so they are preemptively asking the other pet to stay away.

 Sometimes, though, especially if both animals want the same resource, this can escalate into a fight.
 You may have noticed subtle communications from your dogs before, where one pet stares at the other to warn them away from a resource.

 However, this can seemingly escalate suddenly if a pet gains or lacks confidence, or also decides they want the same resource when they haven’t in the past.